gijzelaerr/php-secookie/README.md

 # Introduction

-Very simple Cookie and PHP Session library.
+Secure Cookie and Session library for PHP.

 # Why